14 Strange and Unusual Hotels You’ll Want to Go Out of Your Way to Visit

 The Anderson School, a junior high built in 1931, is an art deco building on five acres 15 miles northeast of Seattle.
 Here, classrooms have become hotel rooms, the woodshop has become a pub, and the pool has been transformed into the North Shore Lagoon, a Polynesian paradise complete with poolside dining.
 The Anderson School Brewery is housed in the former woodshop and the old cafeteria now boasts farm-to-table dining.
 At this School Theater, you can eat and drink while watching a movie, with service to your seat.
 Bothell is known as a craft beer destination and is part of the Seattle metropolitan area.
-During your stay, there are definitely some decorating tips that you should take note of, too.
+Here are the hotels with the most comfortable beds in the world.

 The Aurora-Express Bed & Breakfast offers a number of train cars that have been restored to various periods in history.
 The train cars reside on 700 feet of railroad track overlooking Fairbanks and the Tanana Valley.
 The interiors vary: One has been converted into four suites; another has been converted to its original use as a sleeper car.
 A two-bedroom suite was previously a hospital car in World War II, and the caboose has been restored to serve as a private suite-car.
 The latest addition to the property is the Diner Car, an 85-foot long car that seats 24.
 You can enjoy breakfast there, sometimes with entertainment (Blockbuster still exists in Alaska, so you might as well take advantage of that while you’re there).
 Fairbanks, Alaska’s second-largest city, offers many outdoor activities as well as shopping and the opportunity to see the northern lights.

 Beckham Creek Cave Lodge is luxury cave dwelling.
-(Fortunately, this isn’t the kind of cave that you can get trapped in – like these guys did.)
 You read that right: The 6,000 square feet of living space offers four bedrooms, each with its own en-suite bathroom.
 With a full kitchen, multiple couches and chairs as well as a 75-inch TV, there is ample space to gather and there are even areas to go to have some alone time; showers and furniture are neatly tucked into cave walls.
 The cave is set into the side of the mountain, providing a view of both the mountains and the valley below.
 Only minutes from the Buffalo River, nature and outdoor adventures are just a short distance away.

 The Chattanooga Choo Choo Hotel offers a choice of rooms in either an authentic railcar or an adjoining building.
 Terminal Station, listed on the National Register of Historic Places, serves as the hub for the vacation complex and is also home to an 1880 Chattanooga Choo Choo train engine, the only one of its kind in the city.
 With two music venues, a comedy venue, an award-winning restaurant and an upcoming exhibit that will feature a rotating collection of guitars, there is much to do without leaving the hotel grounds.
 While check-in is in the station, the rooms are in an adjacent building and in 48 railcars on the property.
-Chattanooga offers outdoor activities, as well as museums, restaurants, and a variety of art and music venues, and Tennessee is home to one of the nicest places in America.
+Chattanooga offers outdoor activities, as well as museums, restaurants, and a variety of art and music venues.
+These are the things you’ll never see in hotels again.

 The 1700 square foot Kokopelli’s Cave is built into the sandstone cliffs overlooking the La Plata River Valley.
 It is accessible only by walking a sloping path and steps cut into the sandstone, so pack light!
 The cave entrance is southwest facing, providing a view of sunsets over four states.
 Besides the expected bedroom, kitchen, bathroom and living and dining areas, the cave also has a replica North American kiva.
 Several National Park sites are in the area, including the Aztec Ruins National Monument, as well as casinos and a golf course.
 The town is also home to the Connie Mack World Series.

 The Old St. Francis School dates back to 1936 when it was a Catholic schoolhouse.
 Today the facility’s décor reflects its original character in its halls and lodging located in what were the school’s classrooms.
 It offers a number of eating and drinking options, including a brewpub, theater bar, and the Broom Closet, a coffee house in the morning and cocktail and blues bar from afternoon to night.
 Befitting its history, stained glass and tile art can be found throughout the buildings.
 A unique feature is the soaking pool, which has an open ceiling and is open to both guests and the public.
 Bend is known for its outdoor pursuits and the town also offers shopping.
-This city truly makes for a great summer weekend getaway.
+These are the beachfront hotels you can actually afford.

 If you want to experience sleeping on a cruise ship without getting seasick, then a stay on the Queen Mary is for you.
 The ocean liner is a step back in time with staterooms featuring much of the original artwork and style.
 Build in the 1930s, the Queen Mary was the pride of the Cunard line.
 With the outbreak of WWII, she was converted to a warship and was retrofitted to her original splendor at the conclusion of the war.
 Retired in 1967, the ship found her home in Southern California, where she has remained to this day.
 Like more modern cruise ships, the Queen Mary has multiple dining options, shows, excursions and other amenities, but also offers various tours.
 (You may even spot a ghost!)
 The town of Long Beach offers arts and culture, an aquarium and sea excursions, and is about an hour from major south California attractions.
-In case you needed more of a reason to visit, here are some gorgeous photos of Southern California’s wildflowers.
+Check out the most gorgeous hotels for nature lovers.